arazia/civee/README.md

 - Raycasting for Mouse

 TODO NOW:
+- Make sure we UNBIND FROM OUR VAOs PLEASE
-- RAW POINTERS WEEE WOOO WEE WOO
+- RAW POINTERS WEEE WOOO WEE WOO in Application
 - Fix instanced rendering
   - draw_queue vs current impl
 - need to allow objects to be created manually for future editor